 Female pelvic medicine and reconstructive surgery

-This program is designed for the evaluation and management of an abnormal Pap test, colposcopy and abnormal areas identified on the cervix.
-Abnormalities that may indicate or develop into cancer need to be treated appropriately.
-We often diagnose dysplasia (a precancerous condition), cervical cancer, genital warts on the cervix, cervicitis and benign growths such as polyps.
-A colposcopy is a routine procedure that does not require anesthesia.
+We offer Pap tests and colposcopy for the evaluation and management of cervical abnormalities, as they may indicate or develop into cancer and need to be treated appropriately.
+We often diagnose dysplasia (a precancerous condition), cervical cancer, genital warts, cervicitis and benign growths such as polyps.

 The hospital's level 3 neonatal intensive care unit (NICU) helps with the birth and care of as many as 500 babies annually.
 The NICU is important for children born under high-risk conditions, those born following fertility treatments, and babies born to older mothers.
 Our NICU is well equipped to handle even the most difficult cases and provides services to infants up to 30 days old.
 Our perinatal mortality rate is far below the national average.
 As a result, we won the Premier Award for Quality for Maternal and Neonatal Care.